H. R. Nicholls Society: Founding

-The Society is named after Henry Richard Nicholls, an editor of the Hobart newspaper The Mercury, who in 1911 published an editorial criticising H. B. Higgins, then a High Court judge and President of the Commonwealth Court of Conciliation and Arbitration, accusing Higgins of behaving in a politically partisan and unjudicial manner after attacking a barrister.
-This led to Nicholls being prosecuted for contempt of court by the Attorney-General of the Commonwealth, only to be acquitted by the full bench of the High Court.
+The society is named after Henry Richard Nicholls, an editor of the Hobart newspaper The Mercury, who in 1911 was prosecuted for contempt of court after publishing an editorial critical of H. B. Higgins, then President of the Commonwealth Court of Conciliation and Arbitration, accusing Higgins of behaving in a politically partisan and unjudicial manner after attacking a barrister.
+Nicholls was acquitted by the full bench of the High Court.